ItEndsWithTens/Quinstance/README.txt

 depends on, func_instance.fgd excluded (VMFII already knows what instances are and how to process them).

+In order to keep your original input file untouched, Quinstance collapses your instances into a new intermediate file.
+It has the extension .temp.map instead of .map, and it's this file that's used for the first stages of compilation.

+Because of this, you'll need to change your compile process such that calls to your CSG and/or BSP executable make reference to input.temp.map instead of just input.map.
+Also, if your process expects a file to be produced as a result of running BSP, it will also need to reference the .temp addition.

+For example, in Jackhammer, the command

+    $csg_exe $bspdir/$file.$ext

+would become instead

+    $csg_exe $bspdir/$file.temp.$ext

+The same holds true for $bsp_exe, with the extra concern of needing to change the "Ensure File Post-exists" option to

+    $bspdir/$file.temp.prt

+since the various files created by BSP haven't been renamed yet.

-Then add a second compile step, immediately after BSP, with the following:
+Add a second compile step, immediately after BSP, with the following:

     quinstance.exe input.map --cleanup

-The instance resolution process produces an intermediate .map file, which is the one that actually gets compiled.
-Running Quinstance with --cleanup will delete this intermediate, then rename the associated .bsp, .prt, .lin, and .pts files as appropriate.
-The BSP log will not be renamed, so QBSP executables that append to existing logs can do so, and old build output won't be lost.
+As a result of the compiling the aforementioned intermediate file, BSP outputs a group of files with ".temp" in their names.
+This step runs Quinstance in cleanup mode, which deletes the intermediate .map file and renames the associated .bsp, .prt, .lin, and .pts files as appropriate.
+The BSP log is the exception, and will not be renamed, so QBSP executables that append to existing logs can do so, and old build output won't be lost.

 Finally is actually using the entities.